-Vox Cantab members come from a diverse range of backgrounds and locations.
-Some sing for most events, others join us once or twice a year on tour, others more or less frequently.
+Vox Cantab members come from a diverse range of backgrounds and locations right across the world.
+Some sing for most events, others join us once or twice a year, others more or less frequently.
 A number of us are introduced below.

 Elizabeth joined Vox Cantab in 2016 during her final year reading Music at Selwyn College, Cambridge.
 After working as a music teacher in Oxfordshire for two years, she returned to Selwyn in 2018 to undertake an MPhil in Music.
 She is now studying for a PhD in Music Education at the University of Sheffield, but still lives in Cambridge with her husband Matthew.
 She and Matthew enjoy regular opportunities to sing with Vox Cantab and the choirs of Selwyn and St Edmund’s Colleges; Elizabeth is also the Concert Manager for Vox Cantab.

 Tom recently graduated from Clare College with a Masters degree in Engineering.
 He joined Vox Cantab at the beginning of his first year as a chance to get involved with some high standard, exciting singing without the five-days-a-week style commitment of a College Choir.
 His highlight so far with Vox Cantab has been singing the part of Badger in John Rutter’s Wind in the Willows at the Fitzwilliam Museum.
 Tom didn’t think his colleagues were being serious when the idea of dressing-up was mooted, until ten minutes before the performance when a large amount of facepaint was plastered across his nose…